What Is Networking? How to Grow Your Network

 Asking a friend to introduce you to their contact

-Networking is primarily a social experience, and socialising is generally meant to be fun.
-If you enjoy participating in and learning about your field, you can find a networking approach that fits your preferences.
+Networking is primarily a social experience, and socializing is generally meant to be fun.
+If you enjoy participating in and learning about your field, you can likely find a networking approach that fits your preferences.
+Often, we can start by trying out new networking techniques with neighbours or friends to get comfortable and understand what is appropriate in different settings and with different groups.

 Your most fruitful connections may be those you enjoy engaging with since you’ll be more inclined to participate in those relationships actively.
-To create the best networking environment, start by pursuing the types of social settings you feel most comfortable in.
+To create the best networking environment for you, start by pursuing the types of social settings where you feel most comfortable.

 Here are some more tips as you begin to build your network.